autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 The contract provides primitives for stabilization configuration, CDP calculations, and CDP lifecycle management.
 The contract stores [protocol parameter](/reference/protocol/) setting the configuration of the stabilisation mechanism’s Collateralised Debt Position (CDP).
 Per the Autonity Protocol Contract, ACU protocol parameters are initialised at network [genesis](/reference/genesis/).

-Contract functions can be called by all participants to:
+Contract functions can be called by:

 - By CDP owners to take out CDP's to borrow Auton, withdraw collateral, and repay CDP's.
 - By prospective CDP owners to determine borrowing limits  and collateral level requirements